Whether you’re hosting a playdate or just trying to keep siblings from fighting, these made-for-two activities are perfect for pairs

 Games for groups can work just as well with duos.
 Classics like Simon Says, Hot Potato (it’s hysterical with just a few people), and charades (or “Guess What Animal I Am” for little folks) can be great playdate activities.

-Cook up fun.
 Get out a bunch of toppings, then let the kids make little pizzas or decorate cupcakes.
-They'll love getting messy -- and you'll pull off lunch (or snack)!
+They’ll love getting messy — and you’ll pull off lunch (or snack)!